 Once the two ads have run for long enough to collect a reliable data set, you can determine which performed better, and use that knowledge to improve the overall campaign.
 In this example, we may find that “Shop Now” ends up gaining a higher number of people actually buying shoes.
 Hence, we would continue running the top performer, and remove the ad with the “Learn More” call to action.Analyze, Iterate and Refine

-With every marketing campaign it is important to identify the key performance indicators, or KPIs, that you will use to determine performance or return.
-In a digital ad these KPIs are often click through rate, cost per click, cost per conversion, or, in some cases, cost per thousand impressions.
-Identifying your KPIs are ahead of time is the best way to make sure you can objectively determine performance in a split test.
+With every marketing campaign, it is important to identify the key performance indicators, or KPIs, that you will use to determine performance or return.
+In a digital ad, these KPIs are often click through rate, cost per click, cost per conversion or, in some cases, cost per thousand impressions.
+Identifying your KPIs ahead of time is the best way to make sure you can objectively determine performance in a split test.

 The real key to split testing is understanding that it’s never finished – there is no end date.
 After each test, the marketer needs to analyze the data against their KPIs to determine which version performed better, set up a test with another small change or iteration, and continue that process of refining the ads in an ongoing manner.
 Over time, a campaign with a strong split testing strategy will grow many small improvements until it’s running smoothly and delivering maximum value.Common Pitfalls of Split Testing